chuck2076/Homework_6_Weather_Page_CRS/README.md

 ## Acceptance Criteria

 ```
+Things I was able to accomplish in time:
 1. I have created a weather dashboard with search input forms.

 2. When the user searches for a city, they are presented with current a current forecast as well as a 5 Day Forecast for that city.